The Future Of Fashion After COVID-19

 AR garments have the potential of pushing the boundaries of what we understand fashion to be, by re-computing the nature of who we are and by affecting one’s idea of the self.

 AR couture could also give birth to a new concept of self-identity that could bridge the gap between the actual and ideal selves.

-More recently, we see AI taking over trend spotting, product design, and high-level customisation.
+More recently, we see AI taking over trend spotting, product design, and high-level customization.

-However, YOOX’s latest endeavour – 8 an AI designed fashion label – is beyond the traditional areas of machine tasks.
+However, YOOX’s latest endeavor – 8 an AI-designed fashion label – is beyond the traditional areas of machine tasks.

 AI as a fashion designer is a new role that touches the creative realm, blurring the line between technology, human, and creativity.